TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 62/Psalms 62.10.md

 ---

-Trust not in oppression, And become not vain in robbery: If riches increase, set not your heart [thereon] .
+Don't trust in oppression.
+Don't become vain in robbery.
+If riches increase, don't set your heart on them.